planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 For poisons, the dosage can be adjusted for the victim’s FRAME size.
 For example, the Potence for a tranquilizer dart must be at least 1d6+6 (7-12) to even slightly affect an 11 FRAME elephant.

 {: .highlight }
->-	Potence Roll causes Strain unless Soaked.
+>-	Potence Roll causes +Difficulty unless Soaked.
 >- 	Continue Potence Rolls until one is lower than the last.
->- 	Treatment stops Rolls and clears Strain.
+>- 	Treatment stops Rolls and clears +Difficulty.

 ### Cover